Ottavio Missoni

-Ottavio Missoni (11 February 1921 – 9 May 2013) was an Italian businessman, founder of the Italian fashion label Missoni and an Olympic hurdler who competed in the 1948 Summer Olympics.
+Count Ottavio Missoni (11 February 1921 – 9 May 2013) was an Italian businessman, clothing and resortwear designer, founder of the Italian fashion house Missoni and an Olympic hurdler who competed in the 1948 Summer Olympics.
 Along with his wife Rosita, he was part of the group of designers who launched Italian ready-to-wear in the 1950s, thereby ensuring the global success of Italian fashion.

 Early life

 Ottavio Missoni was born in Dubrovnik, Croatia, on the Dalmatian coast.
 His mother, Teresa de' Vidovich di Capocesto e Rogoznica, was a Dalmatian Countess while his father, Vittorio Missoni, was a Friulian sea captain who moved to Dalmatia while it was under Austrian rule.
 Through his mother he was a close cousin of Italian politician Renzo de' Vidovich.
 He was educated in Zadar, Trieste, and Milan.

 Sporting achievements

 Missoni joined the Italian National Track Team in 1937 at age 16.
 He won the individual national championship four times.
 He also competed with the Italian team in the 1948 Summer Olympics.
 At the age of 88 he was still practising sports such as shot put and javelin throw.